Women in New Zealand: 2000 to present

-In 2001 Dame Silvia Cartwright became Governor-General which for the first time in New Zealand's history meant women held four of the country’s top political and legal positions of Prime Minister (Helen Clark), opposition leader (Jenny Shipley), Chief Justice (Sian Elias) and Attorney-General (Margaret Wilson).
+In 2001 Dame Silvia Cartwright became governor-general, which for the first time in New Zealand's history meant women held four of the country’s top political and legal positions of prime minister (Helen Clark), opposition leader (Jenny Shipley), chief justice (Sian Elias) and attorney-general (Margaret Wilson).

-In 2017, Jacinda Ardern became New Zealand's third female Prime Minister.
+In 2017, Jacinda Ardern became New Zealand's third female prime minister.
 She was re-elected in 2020.

 In January 2019, women made up 40.8% of the unicameral New Zealand Parliament.
 There are 120 members, 49 of whom are women.
 In the 2020 election the percentage rose to a new high with close to 48% women.
 The Labour party won 64 seats and has 55% women.
 The Green party won 10 seats and has 70% women.
 In the ceremonial role of Usher of the Black Rod at State Opening of Parliament, Sandra McKie was appointed, the first time a woman performed these duties in the 128-year history of this event.

 In 2020, the Parental Leave and Employment Protection Act 1987 governs parental leave entitlements along with providing protections of rights of employees during pregnancy and parental leave.

 Upon the swearing in of list MP Soraya Peke-Mason on 25 October 2022, parliament was for the first time in history represented 50% by women.

-The development and advancements of women
+Selected development and advancements of women

 Education

 In 1877 Kate Edger was the first woman to earn a university degree in New Zealand as well as the first woman in the British empire to earn a Bachelor of arts degree.
 Helen Connon was Canterbury college's first female student to graduate with a Bachelor of Arts degree in 1880.
 In 1881 she went on to be the first woman in the British Empire to graduate with an Honors Degree.
 Early university graduates were Emily Siedeberg (doctor, graduated 1895) and Ethel Benjamin (lawyer, graduated 1897).
 The Female Law Practitioners Act was passed in 1896 and Benjamin was admitted as a barrister and solicitor of the Supreme Court of New Zealand in 1897.